Aditya-Busa/Algorithmic-Trading-using-DSA-principles/README.md

     iii.
 Now at last you compare with Value and if Good then you output, if not then you replace it with Best_buy or Best_sell wherever it belongs to(Note that we arrived here after checking whether it is a better buy or sell, and we came to this step only after verifying that it is a better buy/sell)

-__An Example to take care between ii and iii__ : If B 60 s & B 30 b are surviving orders, then if B 30 s comes, then it gets cancelled by B 60 s, not by B 30 b
+__An Example to take care between ii and iii__ : If B 60 b & B 30 s are surviving orders, then if B 30 b comes, then it gets cancelled by B 60 b, not by B 30 s